Skelly0/Publicia/documentation/Publicia Documentation.md

 - Enable debug mode with `/toggle_debug` for model information
 - Check console output for detailed errors
 - Image and document operations are logged extensively
-- Use `/export_prompt` to see exactly what prompts are being sent to the model

 ### Data Management